Poem Structure: What are stanzas in poems? Plus, Organize Poem Lines

 The meter of a true sonnet is Iambic Pentameter, which means the first syllable is unstressed and the second is stressed.
 This pattern repeats throughout the line, so that the rhythm rises and falls.

-The writer of a humorous limerick does not get to choose anything about their rhyme scheme or meter, or even the number of lines.
+The writer of a humorous limerick does not get to choose anything about their rhyme scheme or poetic form, or even the number of lines.
 They are always five lines long with a rhyme scheme of AABBA.
 Lines 1, 2 and 5 have 9 syllables while lines 3 and 4 have 6 syllables.

 Haikus are a traditional Japanese form of nature poetry.
-In a haiku, the lines are organized in a group of three.
+In a haiku, the lines of poetry are organized in a group of three.
 Rhyming and meter are unimportant unless the poet chooses to use them.
 What is important is the syllables used in each line.
-The first and last lines have five syllables and the middle line has seven.
+The first line and last lines have five syllables and the middle line has seven.

-I will show you what to do 7 syllables Line by lovely line.
-5 syllables
+I will show you what to do 7 syllables

 In an acrostic poem, the lines are organized by their first letter rather than end of line rhymes.
 The poet chooses a key word and starts each line with a letter from that word.
 There is no stressed syllables or unstressed syllables and it is not metrical.

 In a concrete poem, the lines are organized into a shape that represents the topic of the poem.
 For example, a poem about the ocean may be written in wavy lines to represent the tide, or a poem about a tree may have words branching out from a central trunk-like word.